-Grant Cleland, the Chief Executive of Workbridge talked about how the organisation assists disabled children into the workforce enabling them to realise their desire for independence.
-Workbridge is an employment agency with over 90 employment consultants across 23 agencies throughout New Zealand.
+Grant Cleland, Chief Executive, Workbridge Transitioning a disabled grandchild into the workforce throughout New Zealand.
 Its role is to get jobs for disabled people and to administer Support Funds on behalf of the Ministry of Social Development.
 They arrange around 3,500 to 4,000 jobs a year working with small, medium and large businesses and have secured around 40,000 jobs for disabled people over the past 10 years.